Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/1 - Networking and Cyber Systems/_projects/Home Network/Smart House Network Design Sprint 1.md

 Check the network by running a ping command from one device to another, such as from a laptop to a PC.

 ![[step1Ping.png]]

+After building the network to specifications, and fully testing connectivity, then you can continue to the next stage.

+---

 # Automated Devices